Vector (molecular biology)

 In molecular cloning, a vector is any particle (e.g., plasmids, cosmids, Lambda phages) used as a vehicle to artificially carry a foreign nucleic sequence – usually DNA – into another cell, where it can be replicated and/or expressed.
 A vector containing foreign DNA is termed recombinant DNA.
 The four major types of vectors are plasmids, viral vectors, cosmids, and artificial chromosomes.
 Of these, the most commonly used vectors are plasmids.
-Common to all engineered vectors have an origin of replication, a multicloning site, and a selectable marker.
+Common to all engineered vectors are the origin of replication, a multicloning site, and a selectable marker.

 The vector itself generally carries a DNA sequence that consists of an insert (in this case the transgene) and a larger sequence that serves as the "backbone" of the vector.
 The purpose of a vector which transfers genetic information to another cell is typically to isolate, multiply, or express the insert in the target cell.
 All vectors may be used for cloning and are therefore cloning vectors, but there are also vectors designed specially for cloning, while others may be designed specifically for other purposes, such as transcription and protein expression.
-Vectors designed specifically for the expression of the transgene in the target cell are called expression vectors, and generally have a promoter sequence that drives expression of the transgene.
+Vectors designed specifically for the expression of the transgene in the target cell are called expression vectors, and generally have a promoter sequence that drives the expression of the transgene.
 Simpler vectors called transcription vectors are only capable of being transcribed but not translated: they can be replicated in a target cell but not expressed, unlike expression vectors.
 Transcription vectors are used to amplify their insert.